Clickcease

 Taxes and Personal Injury Settlements

 Compensation received as part of a personal injury claim is often not subject to either federal or state taxes.
 Provided that the compensation received is linked to either an illness or injury associated with a condition, the compensation is not taxable.
-Some of the most commonly received types of compensation that are not taxed include attorney fees, medical bills, lost wages, property damages, and emotional suffering.
+Some of the most commonly received types of compensation that are not taxed include attorney fees, medical bills, lost wages, and property damages.
 Exemptions, however, make this area of law much more complex.

 Exemptions to What is Not Taxed